 Undervalued: This means that the company has a stock price that looks low, and it will increase within time.
 Defining a stock as undervalued is totally arbitrary; somebody could be telling you that and be wrong.
 However, if you find truly undervalued stocks and invest in them, then you are in the right track to become wealthy!

-Overvalued: The opposite of undervalued, in this case it is not recommended to buy overvalued stocks because you would be paying money for a stock that is more likely to go down later. to choose from these
+Overvalued: The opposite of undervalued, in this case it is not recommended to buy overvalued stocks because you would be paying money for a stock that is more likely to go down later.

+Where are Stock Transactions made?

+Finally, let us clarify what is “the market.”
+There exist many markets in the world.
+Many countries have different markets.
+In the United States, the most famous one is the New York Stock Exchange (NYSE), but there are many around the globe.
+This guide is focusing on the NYSE only.
+However, many strategies and most investment types are the same for any other market.
+These markets have explicit “trading hours” that depend on which location the market is.
+For NYSE, trading hours go from 9:30 am to 4:00 pm EST (Eastern Time).

+The Mindset

+Now that we have all the basics for stock investment, we need to swim into the idea of why stocks exist on the first place.
+If we understand the necessity of stocks for a company, we start to understand how to choose from these “potentials sources of income”.

 Why do stocks exist?